Earth Day

 In Islam, even the Earth has inalienable rights endowed by its Creator.

-On this year's Earth Day, people of all faiths should take time to examine their own faith tradition's advice for taking care of the Earth that we share.
+APRIL 22, 2009Sound ecological principles are not limited to Islam, and should be acted upon by practitioners of other faiths.
+Together we can tackle the environmental problems that besiege our planet.On this year's Earth Day, people of all faiths should take time to examine their own faith tradition's advice for taking care of the Earth that we share.
 HERE

-Earth Day and Torah
+Earth Day and Torahby RABBIFINK

 Happy Earth day everyone.

-• Wait.
+- Wait.
 Is that the correct salutation?

-• Is Earth Day a “happy” day?
+- Is Earth Day a “happy” day?

 I’m not so sure.
 Sometimes, it seems that Earth Day is marked by doom and gloom about the environment.
 It used to exclusively be an opportunity to lambaste those who were not as concerned with the environment.
 Tempers have generally cooled but there is still some tension on Earth Day.
 I think this is the wrong approach to Earth Day.

 To me Earth Day is a celebration of Planet Earth.
 It is a day to appreciate the beauty of our planet.
 It is a day to reflect on the wonders of our existence.
-Done properly, we all will make an effort to conserve and exercise care in our relationship with Earth
+Done properly, we all will make an effort to conserve and exercise care in our relationship with Earth.

 To capitalize on, celebrate Earth Day, Disney has released their foray into greentertainment (© Eliyahu Fink 2009).
 It is called Disney Earth (click to watch the trailer, it looks awesome) and is a film about 3 families of wild animals over the course of one year.
 Disney has been met with some criticism for the film.
 To me, the value of the film is its beauty and grandeur.
 The world in which we live is beautiful.
 It is easy to forget when we spend our lives in cement buildings and driving congested streets.
 Disney Earth can take us around the world to see just how special our planet truly is.